zulip/zulip.github.io/gsoc-ideas.md

 Code: [github.com/zulip/zulip -- Python, Django, JavaScript, and CSS](http://github.com/zulip/zulip/).

-- Make Zulip integrations a lot easier for nontechnical users to setup.
+- Make Zulip integrations easier for nontechnical users to setup.
 This includes adding a backend permissions system for managing bot permissions (and actually implementing the enforcement logic), adding an Oauth system for presenting those controls to